apache/openwhisk-deploy-kube/README.md

 helm install owdev ./helm/openwhisk -n openwhisk --create-namespace -f mycluster.yaml
 ```

 **NOTE:** The above command will only work for Helm v3.2.0 or higher versions.
-Verfiy your local helm version with command `helm version`.
+Verfiy your local Helm version with the command `helm version`.

 Deploying to OKD/OpenShift uses the command sequence:
 ```shell